Vagina Diner

-Vagina Diner is the debut studio album by the American rapper Akinyele, released on Interscope Records in 1993.
+Vagina Diner is the debut studio album by American rapper Akinyele, released on Interscope Records in 1993.
 The album's single was "Ak Ha Ha!
 Ak Hoo Hoo?"
 The album did not receive much promotional backing from Interscope, but did manage to become a hit on college radio.

 Critical reception

 In a retrospective review, Spin wrote that Akinyele is "a gritty, X-rated joker with a uniquely bipolar flow—his set-ups are nimble wordplay, his punchlines are delivered in a low Oscar the Grouch croak."